Whether it’s a bout of Bali Belly or a preschooler with rotavirus, tummy bugs come in all shapes and guises.

-After a gut infection try to eat well-cooked, natural foods.
-Continue to avoid sugar, fats and alcohol.
+During your recovery, try to eat well-cooked, natural foods.
+Continue to avoid sugar, fats, caffiene and alcohol.

 How clean is your water?

-• Tap water – try boiling it for 5 minutes before drinking.
+•Boil tap water for 5 minutes before drinking.

 • Tank water – have you tested it lately?

-• Water filters – when were they last changed.
+• Water filters – when were they last changed?
+Plumbed in tap filters often get forgotten about (especially in workplaces).
 Keep in mind that jug filters can’t actually filter out bugs, though reverse osmosis may, all filters need to be changed regularly according to the manufacturers recommendations.
-Under counter tap filters often get forgotten about (especially in workplaces).

 At home, make sure everyone who helps prepare meals and snacks washes their hands first.